ghostdogpr/caliban/gateway-plan/IMPLEMENTATION-HANDOFF.md

 ### Results and errors

 - Valid source GraphQL responses may contain data, errors, or both.
-- Source GraphQL errors preserve safe messages and are rewritten to client paths.
+- Local Caliban errors retain Caliban behavior.
+Remote GraphQL errors are rewritten to client paths, redact untrusted messages by default, omit source locations, and allowlist the `code` extension by default; operators may opt into additional disclosure globally or per source.
 - Source failure attaches at the route's client merge location while independent work may continue.
 - Non-null propagation follows GraphQL semantics and is independent of source completion order.
 - Client field order is deterministic.